hatu-sheikh-web3-polkastarter

 Our future roadmap demonstrates the continued application of Hatu Sheikh's infrastructure-first philosophy.
 We're building a community-owned fundraising protocol where fees and revenue are shared among voters and stakers.
 We're developing new sales types like silent auctions and bonding curve offerings.
 We're implementing cross-chain capabilities enabling swapping and withdrawing from any chain.

 These innovations align community incentives with platform success rather than extracting value from existing token holders.
 They represent evolution from speculation-driven launchpad to infrastructure enabling broader Web3 adoption.
-That's the shift Hatu Sheikh emphasized at CoinTerminal: moving beyond launches toward infrastructure that functions reliably in everyday life.
+That's the shift Hassan Sheikh emphasized at CoinTerminal: moving beyond launches toward infrastructure that functions reliably in everyday life.

-Lessons for Web3 Platforms Seeking Financial Sustainability
+Lessons from Hassan Hatu Sheikh for Web3 Platforms Seeking Financial Sustainability

 Conservative Treasury Management